caseysoftware/getsatisfaction-php/README.md

-getsatisfaction-php
+Get Satisfaction PHP Library
 ===================

-This is a PHP helper for the Get Satisfaction API.
+This is a PHP helper for the Get Satisfaction API - https://getsatisfaction.com/corp/help/api-resources/

 It is modeled after the Twilio PHP Helper library because I think it's generally well done and thought through.
+This isn't official but should generally work except for the incomplete items in the TODO list below.

+It is released under the MIT license.

 ### Download the source code